dcorre/gmadet/README.rst

-Tools to help identification of transients for Grandma network
+Tools to help identification of transients in astronomical images.

 * Free software: MIT license